Mental Health Facilities Morrow County, OR

 Columbia River Ranch

-Columbia River Ranch is a mental health treatment center in Morrow County, OR, located at 70362 Kunze Lane, 97818 zip code area.
+Columbia River Ranch is a mental health facility in Morrow County, OR, located at 70362 Kunze Lane, 97818.
 Columbia River Ranch provides residential treatment.
-Columbia River Ranch offers psychotropic medication, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Columbia River Ranch provides individual psychotherapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
 Columbia River Ranch also supports people with serious mental illness.
-Additional services at Columbia River Ranch consist of case management, diet and exercise counseling and supported housing.
+Some other services available at Columbia River Ranch include intensive case management, case management and supported employment.

 Community Counseling Solutions